takum-arithmetic/Takum-Codec-RTL/README.md

 This project is developed by Laslo Hunhold and licensed under the ISC license, except `rtl/third_party/`.
 See LICENSE for copyright and license details.

-The reference implementations in `rtl/third_party/` are licensed under the GNU GPLv3 and authors are listed in the respective source files.
+The posit codecs in `rtl/third_party/` are licensed under the GNU GPLv3 and authors are listed in the respective source files.